-Elemental Thunder Down Under Bucket
+Elemental Thunder Down Under Bucket Toilet

 The bucket toilet, also known as a Thunderbox, or Boom Bucket, is an affordable, all-in-one alternative to the camping toilet seat, for those not wanting to squat.
-The Thunder Down Under is a classic camping bucket product.
+The Thunder Down Under is a classic camping bucket toilet.

 They typically comprise of a standard 20-liter bucket with a manufactured seat/lid that clips on top of the bucket providing a comfortable way to get your waste into the bucket.
 Some models even include toilet roll holders.

 The lids are manufactured to seal really well so they can be transported with you, inside your car, without the smell leaking out.